 2. The trial

-As early as in May 2015, Nadiya Savchenko’s counsel, Mark Feigin informed the Open Dialog Foundation that it had been decided at the highest state level that the trials against the Ukrainian activists detained in Russia, would be held in regional cities, rather than in the capital.
+As early as in May 2015, Nadiya Savchenko’s counsel, Mark Feigin informed the Open Dialogue Foundation that it had been decided at the highest state level that the trials against the Ukrainian activists detained in Russia, would be held in regional cities, rather than in the capital.
 “I know unofficially that, according to the decision issued, the consideration of all Ukrainian high-profile cases will be isolated from Moscow to the greatest possible extent.
 The cases of Sentsov and Kolchenko will be examined in Rostov-on-Don, the case of Karpyuk – in Vladikavkaz, while the case of Savchenko – in Voronezh “, – the counsel stated.
 This technique was used specifically to complicate the process of monitoring by the public.
 Later, it transpired that the case of Sentsov and Kolchenko would be considered in the North Caucasus Military Regional Court of Voronezh.
 The trial commenced on 21 July, 2015.

 Oleg Sentsov and Aleksander Kolchenkov, who publicly opposed the annexation of the Crimea by Russia in 2014, were sentenced to long prison terms on charges of terrorist activities.